nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 ### Members

-GitHub users are added as members to the Node.js GitHub Organization when they are added to any Working Group or team.
+GitHub users are added as members to the **Node.js** GitHub Organization when they are added to any Working Group or team.
 Organization Owners should add new members to the organization when requested by a Working Group or team.

 ## Repositories

-Any repository created under the Node.js GitHub Organization is considered to be a project under the ownership of the OpenJS Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.
+Any repository created under the Node.js Organizations are considered to be a project under the ownership of the OpenJS Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.

-Any organization member may request the management of repositories within the Node.js GitHub Organization by opening an issue in the [Node.js admin repository][nodejs/admin].
+Any member of one of the Node.js  organizations may request the management of repositories within the GitHub Organizations by opening an issue in the [Node.js admin repository][nodejs/admin].
 The actions requested could be:

 - Creating a new repository
 - Deleting an existing repository
 - Archiving an existing repository
-- Transferring a repository into or out of the organization
+- Transferring a repository into or out of one of the organizations

 Provided there are no objections from any TSC members raised in the issue, such requests are approved automatically after 72 hours.
 If any